 We’ve been talking about t-shirt merch printing and promotional items for years now.
 To help you save time, we decided to compile these articles so you only have one place for everything t-shirt printing and packaging related.
 A quick read will give you huge tips on how to design, print, package, distribute, and market your promotional tees.
 Just click the titles you like to go to the full article.

 CONCEPTUALIZING YOU T-SHIRT DESIGN:

 – Merch is essential for bands to survive thus it should be given enough attention.
-Music Merch is simple in a way that basically, all you’re doing is making t-shirts, mugs, or key chains.
+Music Merch is simple in a way that basically, all you’re doing is making custom t-shirts printed, mugs, or key chains.
 But if you want your merch to be a hit to the fans, then do not just give them a cheap-looking shirt with a lousy design.
 Here are the things you should know when designing your shirt.
 Click the title to read the full article.

 ANATOMY OF A BAND T-SHIRT

 – pros and cons of working directly with a band, record label, merch companies.